kdeldycke/e107-importer/readme.txt

 * Import news categories.
 * Import custom pages (and take care of their private / public visibility).
 * Import comments (both from news and custom pages).
-* Import forums and threads to bbPress WordPress plugin.
+* Import forums and threads to bbPress.
 * Import images embedded in HTML as attachments.
 * Let you choose which kind of images you want to upload to WordPress (external or not).
 * Import preferences (site name, description, ...).